TheHive-Project/docs/docs/thehive/installation-and-configuration/installation/hadoop.md

 **Notes**:

 - The configuration described there is for a single node server.
 This node is the master node, namenode and datanode (refer to [Hadoop documentation](https://hadoop.apache.org/docs/current/) for more information).
-After validating this node is running successfully, refer to the [related administration guide](../Administration/Clustering.md) to add nodes;
+After validating this node is running successfully, refer to the [related guide](../architecture/3_nodes_cluster.md) to add nodes;
 - Ensure you **update** the port value to something different than `9000` as it is already reserved for TheHive application service;